This post may contain Affiliate Links. Please see my Full Disclosure Policy for more details.

 The Rossini cocktail is just gorgeous with a beautiful rosy pink color from the strawberry puree and it’s become my new favorite brunch drink.

 Rossini is a strawberry variation of the bellini cocktail.
 But instead of using peach puree we are using strawberry puree since it’s summer and all.

 It’s named Rossini after the famous Italian composer known for his “bubbly” musical compositions.

 This makes it similar to the naming of bellinis, as Bellini was a famous 15th-century artist who painted the toga of a saint a pinkish hue.

 Join the newsletter along with thousands of other readers.
 Get free recipes, giveaways, and more right in your inbox!

 What’s the difference between a mimosa and a bellini (or in this case, Rossini)?

-Both drinks are fruit-based, a bellini uses peach puree and mimosas use orange juice.
+Both drinks are fruit-based with a bellini using peach puree and mimosas using orange juice.
 In a Rossini, we’re using strawberry puree.

 All are made with champagne or sparkling wine (prosecco is the popular wine of choice), and it’s best to drink them cold from a champagne flute.